Terry Baker (politician): In the legislature

 Baker was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Environment and Transportation Committee.

 Political positions

 Education

 Baker opposed the Common Core State Standards, saying that they "should be a decision made by parents and teachers, if they want it in their schools or not."

 Energy

 In March 2018, Baker expressed concerns over a pipeline project proposed by Columbia Gas Transmission that would stretch from southern Pennsylvania through Maryland to another planned pipeline in West Virginia.

 Foreign policy

 In September 2015, Baker said he opposed the Iran nuclear deal.

+Immigration

+During the 2026 legislative session, Baker voted against a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement.

 Social issues

 Baker self-identifies as pro-life.
 During the 2023 legislative session, he opposed a bill creating a 2024 referendum to codify Roe v.
 Wade into the Constitution of Maryland.

 Taxes

 In June 2019, Baker voted against increasing Washington County's income tax rate from 2.8 percent to 3.2 percent so the county could receive a larger disparity grant, expressing concerns that the grants were not guaranteed in the long run.
 In April 2021, Baker voted in favor of lowering the tax rate back to 2.8 percent.